LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 During the escalation (transfer), the receiver bot checks for the availability of a Tango Context object.
 If the object is available, the bot then checks whether it contains an intent ID.
 If an intent ID isn't available, it then checks whether the object contains a user message.
 Based on these findings, after the transfer is completed, the receiver bot starts the  appropriate dialog, one that's tied to the intent or that's matched to the user message.

+### The default transfer flow
+If you don't enable the Transfer Context object in the LivePerson agent escalation, the default transfer (escalation) flow is used.
+This works as follows:

+NEED TO INTEGRATE THIS INFO:

+there’s 2 cases from transferring from bot A to bot B:

+* if bot A responded to the last user message as a part of the agent escalation, “hi” will be sent to bot B
+* if bot A did not respond to the last user message but only escalated, the last user message will be sent to bot B

 ### FAQs

 #### Which do I set - the intent ID or the user message?